 There is growing consensus in Iowa and around the country that employment in the general workforce should be the expected and preferred outcome of employment-related services.
 A job establishes someone as a contributor to, and full participant in, the community.
-In addition, the U.S. Department of Justice has affirmed in numerous settlements that the Olmstead community integration mandate applies not only to where one lives, but to what one does during the day.
+In addition, the U.S. Department of Justice has affirmed in numerous settlements that the Olmstead community integration mandate applies not only to where a person lives, but to what that person does during the day.
 Meaningful daytime activity is an essential part of an individual's successful transition from institution to community living.

 Employment plays a key role in someone's sense of well-being, and facilitates and solidifies community inclusion and self-sufficiency.
 Real jobs and income are how most people maintain independence and create economic security for themselves and their families.
 Community based integrated employment is now the gold standard in employment service outcomes, receiving national attention.

 Comprehensive employment services system change is the focus of CDD technical assistance.
 Specifically: